What Is the Purpose of Sampling in Research?

 Defining Random vs. Non-Random Sampling

-In order to understand a population using random sampling, researchers begin by identifying a sampling frame—a list of all the people in the population the researchers want to study.
+To understand a population using random sampling, researchers begin by identifying a sampling frame—a list of all the people in the target population.
 For example, a database of all landline and cell phone numbers in the U.S. is a sampling frame.
 Once the researcher has a sampling frame, he or she can randomly select people from the list to participate in the study.

-When it isn’t possible or practical to gather a random sample, researchers often gather a non-random sample.
-A non-random sample is one in which every member of the population being studied does not have an equal chance of being selected into the study.
+When it isn't possible or practical to gather a random sample, researchers often gather a non-random sample using the methods of convenience sampling.
+A non-random sample is one in which every member of the target population does not have an equal chance of being selected into the study.

 Because non-random samples do not select participants based on probability, it is often difficult to know how well the sample represents the population of interest.
 Despite this limitation, a wide range of behavioral science studies conducted within academia, industry and government rely on non-random samples.
 When researchers use non-random samples, it is common to control for any known sources of sampling bias during data collection.
 By controlling for possible sources of bias, researchers can maximize the usefulness and generalizability of their data.